-Students should exhaust all their federal options for grants and loans before considering other types of debt.
-But for some students looking to fill gaps in their educational funding, private student loans may make more sense for their needs than ISAs.
+You generally want to exhaust all your federal options for grants and loans before considering other types of debt, but if you’re looking to fill gaps in your educational funding, it may be worth considering private student loans before signing an ISA.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.